Please add keywords into the search field and adjust the filters to see relevant results.

 Prior to joining C40, she worked with the Europe Programme at Chatham House, a leading international affairs think tank, where she supported the development and management of research projects looking at global issues that require European engagement.
 Among these, a project exploring the future of democratic governance and a youth engagement project working to increase young people’s understanding of and engagement with the issue of climate change.
 Alina also spent a year working in Brussels, including at the European Commission’s Directorate-General for Neighbourhood and Enlargement Negotiations (DG NEAR) and at the Eastern Partnership Civil Society Forum, a non-governmental civil society organisation.

 Alina graduated from King’s College London with a degree in European Studies and also holds an MSc in International Relations from the University of Edinburgh

-Alisa leads the development of C40’s new Green Ports Forum, working to connect port cities, ports, and related public and private sector stakeholders in sharing knowledge and developing and implementing policies and solutions that improve public health and mitigate greenhouse gas emissions from ports and supply chains.
+Alisa is Deputy Director of Ports and Shipping, working to connect port cities, ports, and related public and private sector stakeholders in sharing knowledge and developing and implementing policies and solutions that improve public health and mitigate greenhouse gas emissions from ports and supply chains.
 Alisa has extensive experience working with engineering consultancies, power utilities, technology companies, and government agencies in the energy and maritime sectors.

-Over the past 5 years, Alisa championed and managed a ports efficiency program for the US Department of Energy’s Better Communities Alliance and supported the technical and advisory teams on the 2050 Masterplan for the Port Authority of New York and New Jersey.
+Over the past 5 years, Alisa championed and managed a port efficiency programme for the US Department of Energy’s Better Communities Alliance and supported the technical and advisory teams on the 2050 Masterplan for the Port Authority of New York and New Jersey.
 Alisa also spent a part of her career in Southeast and South Asia with an international electric utility, where she was responsible for leadership, project direction, business planning and development of critical power and infrastructure projects.

 She is also a co-founder of SolarSkyrise, a clean technology company that tackles the emissions challenge of large buildings and transforms the value of urban renewables.

 Alisa holds a B.A. in International Relations and Political Science from Boston University, and an Executive Master in Urban Planning from the University of Southern California.

 She has a Bachelors in Architectural Studies as well as Master of Environments from the University of Melbourne.